 While you can’t predict if your campus will be hit by a flood, you can familiarize yourself and your staff with the specific risk factors you face.

-- Flood control measures
+- Flood control or prevention measures

-- Changes due to building and development
+- Changes due to construction and development

 It is important to take some proactive steps that will help you be prepared for potential floods.